LitExtension Blog

 6. Step 6.
 Run the import

-4. Advanced WooCommerce Import with LitExtension
+4. Method 3: Import WooCommerce Variable products with LitExtension (Advanced)

 1. All-in-One Package